 Tilapia’s Spawning Season

-To maximize your catch, you should be looking for tilapia amidst their spawning season.
+To maximize your catch, you should look for Tilapia amidst their spawning season.

 Now, tilapias spawn throughout the year with varying rates, but the peak of the spawning appears to be around January-March and July-September.
-However, the study that discovered these time frames has been carried out from in 1987-1988 in Lake Awassa, Ethiopia.
-How exactly the spawning season peaks are in the United States is difficult to say.
+However, the study that discovered these time frames was conducted from 1987 to 1988 in Lake Awassa, Ethiopia.
+How exactly the spawning season peaks are in the United States is challenging.

-With that said, according to the Texas A&M AgriLife Extension, Nile tilapia produce as many as 1,200 eggs per spawn, and they can spawn throughout the year.
-Under ideal farming conditions, female tilapias spawn every 17 days.
-This time span probably won’t be able to be used for practical purposes since if you can fish in ideal conditions, then you probably are a farmer and don’t need any guides.
+According to the Texas A&M AgriLife Extension, Nile tilapia produce as many as 1,200 eggs per spawn and can spawn throughout the year.
+Under ideal farming conditions, female tilapias breed every 17 days.
+This period probably won’t be able to be used for practical purposes since if you can fish in ideal conditions, you probably are a farmer and don’t need any guides.

-One piece of info that may help you with catching tilapia is that they are very sensitive to temperatures.
-In particular, they tolerate low temperatures badly.
-Even though tilapias can adapt to a wide variety of conditions, water temperature is a serious limit for them.
+One information that may help you catch Tilapia is that they are susceptible to temperatures.
+In particular, they tolerate low temperatures poorly.
+Even though tilapias can adapt to various conditions, water temperature is severely limited.

-Overall, what this means is that as long as you are angling in warm seasons, you should be able to find plenty of fish.
+Overall, this means that as long as you are angling in warm seasons, you should be able to find plenty of fish.

-What you should also know is that tilapia get very territorial during the spawning season, and they get aggravated by nearly anything that disturbs their territorial integrity.
-This actually makes attracting tilapia towards the bait pretty easy, given that you are fishing at the right time.
+You should also know that Tilapia get very territorial during the spawning season, and they get aggravated by nearly anything that disturbs their territorial integrity.
+This makes attracting Tilapia towards the bait easy, given that you are fishing at the right time.

 Where You Can Find Tilapia